 Contact the Refuge site you would like to visit:Bloomington Education and Visitor Center in Bloomington, MN - Chelsi Burns at firstname.lastname@example.org or 952-858-0710Rapids Lake Education and Visitor Center in Carver, MN - Chelsi Burns at email@example.com or 952-361-4511

-What if you had access to your own, personal naturalist to discover the nature right outside your classroom door, the nearby park or nature area?Well you do, and it is FREE!
-Refuge staff can help design a 90-minute workshop just right for you and your teaching team.
+In a NutshellWhat if you had access to your own, personal naturalist to discover the nature right outside your classroom door, the nearby park, or nature area?Well you do, and it’s FREE!
+Refuge staff can help design a 90 minute workshop just right for you and your teaching team.
 Free lesson ideas, worksheets, and resource materials are included in each workshop.
-A minimum of 20 educators is needed to schedule a workshop at your location.
+A minimum of 20 educators are needed to schedule a workshop at your location.
 Dates and times are flexible.
 Refuge staff can provide topic suggestions if needed after previewing your site.Here are a few theme suggestions: